defikids/.github/profile/CONTRIBUTING.md

 Tell us what you enjoy working on and we would love to help!

-If you would like to contribute, but don't know where to start, checkout the issues that are labeled
+If you would like to contribute, but don't know where to start, check the issues that are labeled
 `good first issue`
 or